akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The Queen turned to face the King fully, seeking reassurance.

 “Is it not a clever move, my lord?
-Why, even old Alain (the Duke’s father) gives us his blessing.”
+Why, even old Alain (the Duke’s father) gives us his blessing.
+Conan offers Godfrey the *Breton March*—with its twenty‑nine strongholds along the Norman border—and a place at his court.
+He asks only that Godfrey reside there to hold the lands.”

 Slowly, very slowly, a smile spread across Henry’s face; but not a warm smile—rather like that of a man who had just spotted a fox climbing into his henhouse.